 It’s important for both the service member and the spouse to understand that the combination of spousal support and child support cannot total more than 60 percent of the service member’s pay and allowances under Minnesota law.
 However, the usual guidelines are used to determine how much money will change hands in a military divorce.

 Alternative Dispute Resolution

 If you cannot agree with your spouse when it comes to the ordinary disputes that arise during divorce, we may suggest that you work with a mediator or try a moderated settlement conference.
 In most cases, these are the most successful ways for military couples to reach agreements that both parties are content with, and we want your divorce to go as smoothly as possible.

 Military Divorce Lawyers Who Care

 Military families go through more than many of us can imagine, and you deserve legal representation that protects your rights and ensures that you get what you are entitled to receive during your divorce.
-Please call us at 763-323-6555 for a free initial consultation.
+Please call us at 763-323-6555 for a confidential consultation.
 We’ll be happy to help you come to the best possible resolution during your military divorce, so that you can move forward with your life.